chadaort/personal-site-2022/content/projects/city-of-heroes-free-to-play/index.md

-When free-to-play came to the market, existing MMO and other game genres started having some serious discussions about what changes needed to be made.
-City of Heroes was already on its last leg, so it was apparent it needed to convert to free-to-play.
-It didn’t save COH but it was a financial improvement over the monthly subscription model.
+MMOs and other game genres started having challenging discussions when [free-to-play](https://en.wikipedia.org/wiki/Free-to-play) came to the market to decide if they would move to a free-to-play model with micro-transactions.
+With City of Heroes on its last legs, it was clear it would need to convert to a free-to-play model to stay competitive.
+Even though it did not save COH, it was a financial improvement over the monthly subscription model.

-As a publisher, we did a few things to marketing and game sites when the IP converted to free-to-play.
+When the IP converted to free-to-play, we made a few changes to our marketing and game sites.

 - Add authentication to any marketing or game sites.
 - Allow users to sign up for game accounts on site.
 - Provide a micro-transaction storefront on site.

-Marketing sites were generated HTML pages that we deployed and web applications often lived on a subdomain.
-We tied in auth controls in the main chrome by reading a cookie on the client and hiding or showing a generic user menu.
+A separate development team handled the billing controls for players in Austin, TX.
+We had to create micro-transaction storefronts when the business model changed to free-to-play.
+There wasn't much interaction between the billing team and studio marketing teams, so they wanted the front-end development to move to our team (Interactive Services) rather than being managed by the billing team.
+To create storefronts, we worked with the billing team to create an API that exposes cart and checkout controls.

-In Austin, TX, a separate development team was always responsible for player billing controls.
-When the business model changed to free-to-player, the marketing wanted to move the storefront to the content site for micro-transactions.
-This and forums are how the marketing team was engaging with users.
-The billing team provided us with an API for creating accounts, validating fields and retrieving store items.
-We were responsible for managing their cart and passing users over to the billing team to checkout.
+It was a big project, but we managed to create a user-friendly storefront while maintaining the game's aesthetic that was used on the site as well as in-game.